Quant-Insight/Qi_API/3.Use_Cases/Use_Case_Functions.md

 ### Description

-This function creates a table with the cash exposures of a given portfolio on a bucket level, for a given period of time for each stock in the portfolio.
-It also provides the portfolio total cash exposures per bucket.
+This function creates a table comparing how much 2 factors move depending on their standard deviation values.

 **#Requirements:**